It’s a pretty simple formula for growing tomatoes in containers: Right variety, big pot, sun, good potting soil, food, and water.

 Cooperative extension offices know exactly how to grow tomatoes in containers in your area.
 Here’s some advice from different parts of the country:

-You can get information about Tomatoes and Ohio here.
+You can get information about Tomatoes and South Carolina here from Clemson University Cooperative Extension Service.

-You can get information about Tomatoes and Illinois here.
+You can get information about Tomatoes and Illinois here from University of Illinois Extension.

 Don’t miss the Tomato Growing Tips site, for tomato history, and a huge number of pages devoted to growing the tomato at home.
 Great site.